owid/owid-datasets/datasets/Ozone depletion impacts on skin cancer incidence (Slaper et al., 1996)/README.md

-# Ozone depletion impacts on skin cancer incidence - Slaper et al.
+# Ozone depletion impacts on skin cancer incidence (Slaper et al., 1996)

 The authors modelled the number of excess skin cancer cases they would expect among fair-skinned populations in the United States and Northwest Europe as a result of stratospheric ozone depletion.